CIFE

 Paper 2: Psychology in Context (Approaches in Psychology, Research Methods and Biopsychology).

 Paper 3: Issues and Options in Psychology (Section A is a compulsory section on Issues and Debates in Psychology.
-Sections B, C, D each contain questions on an in-depth option topic (for example, on schizophrenia, aggression or eating behaviour).
+Sections B, C, D each contain questions on the in-depth option topics you've studied .

 This article was written by Clare Compton of Cambridge Centre for Sixth-form Studies